AtzoriMarco/OF2025_Erlangen/Notes.md

 #### Suggested exercises:
 * Describe the difference between *incompressibleVoF.H* and *multiphaseEuler.H*.
 Can you identify the source code that contains the governing equations?
 * Make a plan to carry out a possible validation or convergence assement of the droplet falling in a cavity.
-* What are the dimensionless number that govern that falling droplet?
+* What are the dimensionless number that govern the falling droplet?

 ## Step 5: particles

-* Let's first have a look at some tutorials:
+* Lagrangian can be described by multiple solver modules or solver (applications).
+We can have a look at the following tutorials:
-1. > tutorials/fluid/stackPlume
+1. > tutorials/multicomponentFluid/verticalChannel

-2. We can try:

-tutorials/incompressibleFluid/TJunction
+2. > tutorials/incompressibleDenseParticleFluid/column/
+3. > tutorials/incompressibleDenseParticleFluid/cyclone/

-3. We can try (run in parallel)
+* We can now make particles falling in a cavity!

-tutorials/multicomponentFluid/verticalChannel

-4. We can try:

-tutorials/incompressibleDenseParticleFluid/cyclone

 ## Step 6: programming